Azimuth1/azimuth1-new-website/pages/about.md

         <img src="/assets/img/team/tom-vetrano-photo.jpg" class="about-team-img rounded-circle img-fluid m-0">
       </div>
         <div class="col-md-8">
-        <h3>Tom Vetrano</h3>serves as a board advisor to Azimuth1 as well as the Executive Advisory Council of New Mountain Capital,
+        <h3>Tom Vetrano</h3>serves as a board advisor to Daybreak as well as the Executive Advisory Council of New Mountain Capital,
          the Board of Directors of GEE Group, SmarterSorting, and Locus Fermentation Solutions.
 Mr Vetrano was Principal, Chief Operating Officer and Secretary at ENVIRON, presiding over a 20 year growth period and successful sale to Ramboll in 2014.
 Mr Vetrano then served as President and Managing Director of